-- If you’re lucky you can watch dolphins!
-They’re often seen around Dahab, and when they’re in the mood they’ll even swim with you.
+- If you’re lucky, you get to watch dolphins!
+They’re not always seen around Dahab, though.
 In summer, your chances at seeing them are especially high around Tiran Island in Sharm El-Sheikh.

 - I bet you haven’t tried sand boarding yet.
 Now’s your chance!
 Read all about my sandboarding day trip here.

 - Interested in alternative healing methods/energy healing?
 Paola offers all sorts of sessions, from Reiki to Pranic Healing to Morphological Massage.
 You can even do a full Reiki course with her.